K8s Java

 4 memory: "1024Mi"

-Normally you should not specify a cpu limit, but if you want too, you need to know what are you doing.
-The cpu limits is more a cpu-per-second limit: every 100ms k8s will check if your application has already consumed all its cpu credit.
+On the other side, on big clusters K8s admin could require you to specify limits to be sure the worker nodes are stable.
+Also specifying CPU limits is a good idea.
+Lets follow this route and undertand how to set the cpu limit.
+The cpu limits is more a cpu-per-second limit: every 100ms K8s will check if your application has already consumed all its cpu credit.
 If so, the application will be paused for the rest of the second.
+This is the explanation of “throttling”

 This can lead to application slow down.
 The problem become critical if you have too much thread in respect of your cpu limit.

-• A Java application need at least 2 cpu to start with.
+• On average a Spring-boot Java application needs at least 2 cpu to start with.
 You can decrease this number but only for true tiny services (more below)

-• If possible do not specify a cpu limit: the pod will use all shared cpu on the node, and on average, this will enable it to elastically increase its performance.
-Anyway this approach is not liked by every SysAdmin because your cluster can be more unstable: if you specify the limit for every pod, it is a lot easier to guarantee stability.
+• If possible do not specify a cpu limit: the pod will use all shared cpu on the node, and on average, this will enable it to elastically increase its performance BUT if you specify the limit for every pod, it is a lot easier to guarantee stability and you will be on the safe side.
+Do it for very mission criticla 24x7 services (like ‘Trading on line’ and… ‘Netflix billing services’ :)

 Memory